top of page

 …and broader existential concerns.

-You don’t need a diagnosis—therapy can also be space for reflection, self-exploration, life planning, or creative exploration.
+You don’t need a mental health diagnosis—therapy can also be space for reflection, self-exploration, life planning, or creative exploration.

 What are your areas of specialism?